 Afternoon tea is something that has been enjoyed by the British for years.
 It consists of sandwiches and cakes served with scones and of course, a nice cup of tea.
 But the cucumber sandwich is often the one that gets eaten first.

-Back then everyone would head for the chocolate and cream eclairs that were the prized tea items, but you knew if they went first, there would always be some cucumber sandwiches left over!
+Back then everyone would try and grab the places with the chocolate and cream eclairs that were the prized tea items.
+But you knew if they went first, there would always be some cucumber sandwiches leftover!

 How to make cucumber sandwiches